2. Gaussian Mixture Models#

 2.1.2.
 Random Variables and Their Properties#

-• Random variable (r.v.) \(X\) is a function \(X:\Omega \rightarrow \mathbb{R}\).
-This is the formal way by which we move from abstract events to real-valued numbers. \(X\) is essentially a variable that does not have a fixed value, but can have different values with certain probabilities.
+Random variable (r.v.) \(X\) is a function \(X:\Omega \rightarrow \mathbb{R}\).
+This is the formal way to move from abstract events to real-valued numbers. \(X\) is essentially a variable that does not have a fixed value but can have different values with certain probabilities.

 (2.6)#\[p_X(x)=\frac{dF_X(x)}{dx}\ge 0 \;\text{ and } \; \int_{-\infty}^{+\infty}p_X(x) dx =1\]